hellocodeco/exist-api-docs/docs/guide/write_client.md

 ![The authorisation page](/img/authorisation.png)

 Keep this tab open but don't click "Allow" yet!
-Exist wants to send a request back to us at `http://localhost:8000/`, and we need to be listening on this port to receive it.
+Remember that Exist wants to send a request back to us at `http://localhost:8000/`, and we need to be listening on this port to receive it.
 That's what we'll write next.

 === "receive_authorisation.py"